Umer-Amir/Chat-Client/README.md

 ### Getting Started

-To run the Sand Simulator
+To run the Chat Client:
-2. Open terminal inside the folder and run this command: npm start followed by ctrl + click on http://localhost:3000
+  Open terminal inside the folder and run this command: npm start followed by ctrl + click on http://localhost:3000

 # Detailed Code Explanation